rysdev/LMSLiveProjectContributions/README.md

 ## StudentApplicationManager :

-New features for the student application manager.
+Added features for students using the job placement manager.

 * Added submenu to navbar dropdown of layout view for routing to student application manager